peridotbuild/pv2/README.md

 ## Packaging

-At this time it is not packaged into an RPM but will eventually be placed into SIG/Core repositories for general consumption.
+At this time it is not packaged into an RPM but will in the future and be placed into a SIG/Core repositories for general consumption.

 ## Contributing